David-OConnor/dynamics/README.md

 CUDA 13 support, which requires Nvidia driver version 580 or higher.

+## On unflattening trajactory data
+If you passed multiple molecules, these will be flattened during runtime, and in snapshots.
+You will need to unflatten them if placing back into their original data structures.

 ## Why this when OpenMM exists?
 This library exists as part of a larger Rust biology infrastructure effort.
 It's not possible to use [OpenMM](https://openmm.org/) there due to the language barrier.
 This library currently only has a limited subset of the